eR-Biostat/Courses/Core -1/Linear Models/Slides/README.md

 # The >eR-Biostat initative
-# Linear Models: Slides
+## Linear Models: Slides
+** All course materials will be fully available on line in September 2017**

-The slides for teh course cover the follwing topics:
+The slides for the course cover the follwing topics:

 * Simple linear regression
 * Multiple linear regression